-UAW will expand strikes at Ford and GM
+UAW Will Expand Strikes at Ford and GM

 “Calling more strikes is just for the headlines, not real progress,” said Gerald Johnson, executive vice president for global manufacturing.
 “The number of people negatively impacted by these strikes is growing and includes our customers who buy and love the products we build.”

-Ford scheduled a 1 p.m. conference call with reporters to respond to the UAW.
+Stellantis said that it had made progress in the talks but that “gaps remain.”
+The company said it “has been intensely working with the UAW to find solutions to the issues that are of most concern to our employees while ensuring the company can remain competitive.”

 Tensions on the picket lines have flared this week.
-The union said five strikers on the picket line suffered minor injuries when they were hit by a car outside a GM plant in Flint, Mich.
+The union said five strikers on the picket line suffered minor injuries when they were hit by a car outside a GM plant in Flint, Michigan.
 Other confrontations occurred at picket lines in California, Massachusetts and Michigan, the union said.

 On Friday, Fain is scheduled to appear at a rally at the union’s headquarters in Detroit.
-Two union locals involved in the strike have called on workers to form a convoy of vehicles made in the idled plants stop at the rally as part of a drive from Toledo, Ohio, to Wayne, Mich., the locations of struck Jeep and Ford factories.
+Two union locals involved in the strike have called on workers to form a convoy of vehicles made in the idled plants stop at the rally as part of a drive from Toledo, Ohio, to Wayne, Michigan, the locations of struck Jeep and Ford factories.

 “We will not be intimidated into backing down,” said Fain, who has frequently compared the strike to a “war on corporate greed.”